Monthly Archives: May 2015

 Gail Chumbley is author of memoir River of January

 My mother worked for the US Postal Service.
 She went to work in the early sixties, when we were still in grade school and stayed on until her retirement at age sixty five.
 The woman had four kids and a house, and a yard, and she probably was pretty overwhelmed—something I now understand.
 To get an extra pair of hands my parents decided to house a student each term who attended a business school in Spokane called Kinman Business School.
-Lord knows what kind of credential awaited these secretaries-in-training after completion, but these girls ended up learning shorthand, typing, and office skills like that.
+Lord knows what kind of credential awaited these secretaries-in-training after completion, but these girls ended up learning shorthand, typing, and similar office skills.

 Our house was constantly in a state of chaos, with noise, messes—people coming and going and generally a hectic backdrop of activity.
 But walking into Corrine’s small quarters felt like a completely different world, a world of order and gravity.
 All of her things were neatly stowed away, her bed carefully made, and the space even smelled differently than the rest of the house.
 I loved visiting her room, as it felt like an oasis of tranquility in a sea of crazy disarray.
 And it was in her little sanctuary that serene Corrine shared her life with me just a little.

 There was also a picture on her dresser of a boy.
 When I asked who he was, she told me he was Ty, and that they planned on getting married in a few years.
 Married!
 I never knew a girl who had plans to get married!
 The only people I knew who were married were parents, and they were boring.
 She explained to me that her boyfriend’s name, Ty, was short for Tyrone, and he was visiting Spokane soon because he was in the Army and heading to a country called Vietnam.
 Tyrone wanted to see his girlfriend, and future wife before shipping out to Asia.

 And then Ty was gone.